 Driver Attention Monitoring

-Since the current autopilot system requires the human driver to be alert and ready to take back control any time, driving attention monitoring becomes an important feature.
+Since the current autopilot system requires the human driver to be alert and ready to take back control at any time, driving attention monitoring becomes an important feature.

 Freeway Self Driving Capability